 Benefits:

-• Health Benefits: Supports digestion, detoxification, and overall health.
+• Health Benefits: Here we benefit digestion, detoxification of the body and overall health.

 Applications:

-• Culinary Uses: Used in cooking, as a base for soups and sauces, or consumed as a healthful beverage.
-Often included in detox and cleansing diets.
+Culinary Uses: May be employed to cook the foodstuff or as a thickener for soups and sauces, and as a health-promoting drink.
+Can be consumed in detox and cleansing diets.

 Types:

-• Fruit and Vegetable Blends: Combining fruits and vegetables to balance flavors and enhance nutritional content.
+• Fruit and Vegetable Blends: Using the fruits and vegetables to complement each other in tastes and to improve the nutrient value respectively.

-• Functional Juices: Fortified with additional nutrients or functional ingredients like probiotics, fiber, or herbal extracts.
+• Functional Juices: Enhanced with other nutrients or useful substances such as probiotics, dietary fiber, or herbal preparations.

 Benefits: